-- 1. 4-H shooting sports programs are available to youth 8 to 18 years old as of the current 4-H program year. - 2.
-In addition to the Wyoming 4-H Volunteer Certification process, 4-H Shooting Sports volunteers must complete appropriate 4-H shooting sports training.
-If a certified 4-H volunteer has not been through the shooting sports training process, he/she cannot provide hands-on or safety instruction without a shooting sports certified volunteer leader being present. - 3.
-Youth may participate in an organized 4-H shooting sports activity only if a certified 4-H shooting sports volunteer leader is present and providing supervision.
-The 4-H shooting sports certified volunteer leader must have certification in the shooting discipline in which the youth is participating. - 4.
-Pointing any type of gun, including paint ball guns, air-soft guns, laser guns, laser paint-ball, archery tag bows and arrows and sighting devices, at any person or humanoid-shaped target is inappropriate in any 4-H program activity. - 5.
-Targets that make use or are composed of live ammunition, explosives, chemicals, flammable substances, or pressurized containers are never to be used at any 4-H event or activity.
+- 1. 4-H Shooting Sports programs are available to youth 8 to 18 years old as of the current 4-H program year. - 2.
+In addition to the Wyoming 4-H Volunteer Certification process, 4-H Shooting Sports volunteers must complete appropriate 4-H Shooting Sports training.
+If a certified 4-H volunteer has not been through the Shooting Sports training process, he/she cannot provide hands-on or safety instruction without a shooting sports certified volunteer leader being present. - 3.
+Youth may participate in an organized 4-H Shooting Sports activity only if a certified 4-H Shooting Sports volunteer leader is present and providing supervision.
+The 4-H Shooting Sports certified volunteer leader must have certification in the shooting discipline in which the youth is participating. - 4.
+Pointing any type of gun including paint ball guns, air-soft funs, laser guns, laser paint-ball, archery tag bows and arrows or sighting devices at any person or humanoid shaped target is inappropriate in any 4-H program activity. - 5.
+Targets which make use or are composed of live ammunition, explosives, chemicals, flammable substances, or pressurized containers are never to be used at any 4-H event or activity.

-HORSE EVENTS
+HORSE

-- 1. All 4-H members must have passed the safety certification process to participate in 4-H horse events. - 2.
-Certified 4-H volunteers who administer the safety certification process must be appointed by the UW 4-H educator.
+- 1. All 4-H members must have passed the Safety Certification Process to participate in 4-H Horse Events. - 2.
+Certified 4-H volunteers who administer the Safety Certification Process must be appointed by the UW 4-H Educator.